 Table for the criteria to stratify the severity of TBI

 Contributed by the National Centers for Biotechnology Information

-Rodríguez-Triviño CY,Torrez I,Dueñas Z, Hypochloremia in patients with severe traumatic brain injury: as possible risk factor for increasing mortality.
+Rodríguez-Triviño CY,Torres Castro I,Dueñas Z, Hypochloremia in Patients with Severe Traumatic Brain Injury: A Possible Risk Factor for Increased Mortality.
 World neurosurgery.
-2019 Jan 22; [PubMed PMID: 30682506]
+2019 Jan 22 [PubMed PMID: 30682506]

 Woods SP,Kordovski VM,Tierney SM,Babicz MA, The neuropsychological aspects of performance-based Internet navigation skills: a brief review of an emerging literature.
 The Clinical neuropsychologist.
 2019 Jan 24; [PubMed PMID: 30678535]